npmitchell/tubular/docs/docs/source/example_usage_tubular_gutSample.rst

 	% apical surface training.
 	% Anterior is at the junction of the midgut with the foregut.

-	% Define global orientation frame (for viewing in canonical frame)
+	%% Define global orientation frame (for viewing in canonical frame)
 	% Compute APDV coordinate system
 	alignAPDVOpts = struct() ;
 	alignAPDVOpts.overwrite = false ;
 	alignAPDVOpts.use_iLastik = true ;
 	tubi.computeAPDVCoords(alignAPDVOpts) ;

-	% Select the endcaps for the centerline computation (A and P) and a point
+	%% Select the endcaps for the centerline computation (A and P) and a point
 	% along which we will form a branch cut for mapping to the plane (D). apdvOpts = struct() ;
-	apdvOpts.overwrite = false ;
+	apdvOpts.overwrite = true ;
+	apdvOpts.swapAP = true ;
+	apdvOpts.autoAP = true ; % find the AP points automatically
 	[apts_sm, ppts_sm] = tubi.computeAPDpoints(apdvOpts) ;

 	% Align the meshes in the APDV global frame & plot them tubi.alignMeshesAPDV(alignAPDVOpts) ;

-	disp('done')
+	disp('done with APDV coordinates and AP point selection for centerline')

 	% PLOT ALL TEXTURED MESHES IN 3D (OPTIONAL: this is SLOW) ================
 	% % Establish texture patch options